-The Commission finds Juno Solar Witness Miller's testimony that there is a need for the Juno Solar Facility in the state and the region to be persuasive and sufficient.
+In regard to the first option in which Juno Solar will sell the output of the Facility to a customer in the PJM market, the Commission finds Juno Solar Witness Miller's testimony about the need for the Juno Solar Facility in the state and the region to be persuasive and sufficient.
 Juno Solar has executed a PPA term sheet with a large, investment-grade retail and wholesale energy provider in PJM.
-The off-taker has expressed a strong desire to contract for Juno Solar's full volume of power, as renewable energy facilities of this size are not presently available to the many renewable energy buyers in PJM.
-The term sheet represents an equal or greater burden of proof for the need for the Facility than has been met in recently approved CPCN applications, including those of Fern Solar, LLC (Docket No. EMP-104, Sub 0), Halifax Solar, LLC (Docket No. EMP-107, Sub 0), American Beech Solar, LLC (Docket No. EMP-108, Sub 0), Sumac Solar, LLC (Docket No. EMP-110, Sub 0), and Shawboro Solar, LLC (Docket No. EMP-117, Sub 0).
+(T. Vol. 1, p.
+86) The off-taker has expressed a strong desire to contract for Juno Solar's full volume of power, as renewable energy facilities of this size are not presently available to the many renewable energy buyers in PJM.
+(T. Vol. 1, p.
+88) The Commission recognizes that the term sheet represents an equal or greater burden of proof for the need for the Facility than has been met in recently approved CPCN applications, including those of Fern Solar, LLC (Docket No. EMP-104, Sub 0), Halifax Solar, LLC (Docket No. EMP-107, Sub 0), American Beech Solar, LLC (Docket No. EMP-108, Sub 0), Sumac Solar, LLC (Docket No. EMP-110, Sub 0), and Shawboro Solar, LLC (Docket No. EMP-117, Sub 0).
+(T. Vol. 1, p.
+87; testimony of Juno Solar Witness Levitas at the March 2, 2022 hearing)

-As further demonstration of the need for the Facility, PJM's 2021 Load Forecast Report shows the need for new generation for energy and capacity in PJM.
+The Commission finds and concludes that Juno Solar has further demonstrated the need for the Facility in the PJM market with PJM's 2021 Load Forecast Report.
+PJM's 2021 Load Forecast Report shows the need for new generation for energy and capacity in PJM.
 Commercial and Industrial (C&I) demand for clean energy in the PJM market is stronger than ever in the market's history and continues to grow.
 The year 2020 saw yet another increase in C&I demand for renewable energy, despite the challenges of the Covid-19 pandemic.
-LevelTen Energy, which matches renewable energy buyers and sellers and provides insight into nationwide renewable PPA pricing, noted an increase in solar PPA prices in PJM over the past two years, with a steady escalation in price from O1 2019 to O4 2020.
+LevelTen Energy, which matches renewable energy buyers and sellers and provides insight into nationwide renewable PPA pricing, noted an increase in solar PPA prices in PJM over the past two years, with a steady escalation in price from Q1 2019 to Q4 2020.
 Rob Collier, Vice President of Developer Relations at LevelTen, reported in LevelTen's Q4 2020 Energy PPA Price Index: "The convergence of more challenging local and state permitting regimes, prohibitively high grid upgrade costs, and a surge in buyer demand has resulted in a PJM market that is short in project supply, which has in turn led to rising PPA prices."
 The report found PJM solar PPA prices to be the highest of any ISO or RTO in the country.
 This finding remains constant in subsequent reports, with the most recent (released in October 2021) finding the highest 25th percentile price at \$37.50/MWh, and noting that even this price was depressed by a clustering of projects in AEP-Dayton Hub region, and that PJM's Dominion Hub is almost certainly experiencing higher pricing.
-Furthermore, Public Staff Witness Metz reports that PJM is expecting peak load growth of 0.3% for the next 10 years and 0.2% over the next 15 years, with a summer forecasted peak of 153,759 MW in 2031 and winter forecasted peak of 135,568 MW in 2030/2031.
+(T. Vol. 1, pp. 83-84) Furthermore, Public Staff Witness Metz reports that PJM is expecting peak load growth of 0.3% for the next 10 years and 0.2% over the next 15 years, with a summer forecasted peak of 153,759 MW in 2031 and winter forecasted peak of 135,568 MW in 2030/2031.
+(T. Vol. 3, p.
+34)